pocha/django-blog/README.md

 	~/$ cd django-tutorial-blog-app
 	~/django-tutorial-blog-app$ python manage.py runserver

-This will run a development server on port 8000, if you have Django installed on your PC.
+``python manage.py runserver`` will run a development server on port 8000, if you have Django installed on your PC.
 You can view the app at *http://localhost:8000*.
-In our case, simply Reload the **App Output** tab.
+Inside Codelearn Playground, simply Reload the **App Output** tab.

 If everything goes right, you'll see a **"Welcome to Django"** page, in pleasant, light-blue pastel.
 It worked!